ArthurDanjou/website/src/content/uses.md

 ::grid-section{title="Peripherals"}

   :::grid-slot{title="Gaming"}
-    For the gaming, I use the SteelSeris Apex 9 Tkl with the Logitech G203 LightSync Black.
+    For the gaming, I use the SteelSeries Apex 9 Tkl with the Logitech G203 LightSync Black.
   :::

   :::grid-slot{title="Phone, Sound & Other"}
     I have the Iphone 14 Pro.
-For my studies, I use the Ipad Air 64Go Space Gray with the AirPods Pro or the Jabra Elite 85h.
+For my studies, I use the iPad Air 64Go Space Gray with the AirPods Pro or the Jabra Elite 85h.
   :::

 ::